 The Cognitive and Learning Disabilities Accessibility Task Force’s aim is to improve web accessibility for people with cognitive and learning disabilities.
 This is being done as part of the Web Content Accessibility Guidelines (WCAG) and Accessible Platform Architecture Working Group (APA WG), part of the Web Accessibility Initiative (WAI) of the W3C.
 Challenges facing this work include:

-Lack of availability of open research: Research on this topic tends to be behind a “paywall” which means that developers and policy makers may be unable find out what techniques are proven to work to address the needs of people with disabilities
+Lack of availability of open research: Research on this topic tends to be behind a “paywall” which means that developers and policy makers may be unable to find out what techniques are proven to work to address the needs of people with disabilities

 There is a wide range of cognitive disabilities; each type of impairment is different, with diverse symptoms and particular digital accessibility requirements.
 This adds to the complexity of knowing how to address user needs.